nickfloyd/stompbox/rust-box/README.md

 WebAssembly Reference Types proposal is a way to solve the translation complexity challanges by introducing `anyref`.
 That way consumers can pass over a pointer to an object and WASM can just pass that along to other JS functions.

+For more complex types WebIDL bindings are used.
+This provides a mapping from JavaScript types to WebIDL but currently there is no mapping from WebAssembly types to WebIDL (i.e. WASM x String (JS) ->  DOMString (WebIDL), etc...)

+Solution is to create a direct mapping from WASM to WebIDL.
+See WASM GC Proposal - with that WASM will be able to construct complex objects like structs or arrays

 ### Benefits
 Using WebAssemlby "Native" modules we can get the benefits of speed without the complexity of target device compilation.